otanan/iTerm-Plugins/README.md

 ## Roadmap

-Refer to the [Notion Roadmap] for future features and the state of the project.
+Refer to the [iTheme Roadmap] or [Wallp Roadmap] for future features and the state of the projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>